-- 1. In regards to Curriculum Design: - a.
+1. In regards to Curriculum Design:

+- a.
 ENCOURAGES substantive participation of medical student representatives on curriculum committees and other advisory bodies involved in curricular oversight.
 (2005) - b.
 SUPPORTS using a framework of competencies and objectives to guide curricular design and development.
 (2005) - c.
 DISCOURAGES the use of letter grades (ie A, B, C, D, F) in medical school.
 (2012) - d.
 DISCOURAGES the use of rankings and the calculation of GPAs during the pre-clinical years.
 (2012) - e.
 STRONGLY URGES all medical schools to adopt the use of a strictly pass/fail grading policy during the pre-clinical years of medical school in order to reduce the risk of detrimental outcomes for medical students' health & wellness as well as reduce unnecessary competition and promote teamwork and collaboration among medical students.
 (2012) - f.
 SUPPORTS any effort to increase meaningful patient contact in the preclinical years.
 (2005) - g.
 DISCOURAGES the excessive use of passive learning (i.e., lectures) in medical schools and URGES that active educational techniques (e.g., problem-solving, small group discussions, computer aided instruction) be more widely utilized.
 (1988) - g.
 BELIEVES that hands-on training opportunities in undergraduate medical education are necessary to achieve a level of proficiency in medical procedures.
 (1988) - h.
 SUPPORTS the development of federal and state grants and contracts with medical schools to meet the costs of curriculum development projects to improve the teaching of medical students on subjects of emerging national concern, such as preventive medicine, nutrition, patient safety, occupational health and the health needs of the aged; - i.
 SUPPORTS a medical school curriculum that provides appropriate faculty training in the areas of curriculum design and communication techniques, the adequacy of which to be reviewed through student evaluations and the accreditation process; - j.
-SUPPORTS a medical school curriculum that develops and supports interdisciplinary courses and experiences, so that members of the various health disciplines can develop habits of cooperation and mutual respect and understanding with regard to roles, training, education, and expertise; - k.
-SUPPORTS a curriculum that incorporates formal and effective interpersonal skills training as an integral part of the preclinical and clinical instruction of medical students and residents; - 1.
-BELIEVES that cost-of-living stipends for clerkships and other experiences away from a student's home medical center; - m.
+STRONGLY SUPPORTS a medical school curriculum that develops and supports interdisciplinary courses and experiences, so that students of the various health disciplines can develop skills of collaboration and teamwork; mutual respect and understanding with regard to roles, training, education, and expertise; - k.
+SUPPORTS a curriculum that incorporates formal and effective interpersonal skills training as an integral part of the preclinical and clinical instruction of medical students and residents; - BELIEVES that cost-of-living stipends for clerkships and other experiences away from a student's home medical center; - m.
 SUPPORTS the incorporation of medical simulation throughout the curriculum, both clinical and preclinical, to promote active learning and clinical relevance.
 (2011) - n.
 ENCOURAGES the Association of American Medical Colleges (AAMC) continue to support the AAMC Curriculum Management & Information Tool (CurrMIT) so that curriculum data can be collected and be made readily available to medical schools and medical students regarding the medical education curriculum policies and practices of American medical schools as well as make this database available to all providers and consumers of medical education.
 (2012) - o.
 SUPPORTS the development and implementation of a competency based evaluation process for undergraduate and graduate medical training.
-(2013)
+(2013) - p.
+SUPPORTS the formation of student-run medical specialty interest groups to increase student specialty awareness prior to clinical clerkship years, encourage student-physician collaboration and interaction, and complement medical school curriculum.
+(2015)